nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_1.md

 The goal of this tutorial is to enable you to: </br>

-1. create virtual cancer cohorts using the NIH Common Fund-supported Gabriella Miller Kids First Data portal (KF Portal). </br>
+1. create virtual cancer cohorts using the NIH Common Fund-supported Gabriella Miller Kids First Data Portal (KF Portal). </br>
 2. analyze the differential gene expression (DGE) on Cavatica, an integrated cloud based platform.

 You will learn two different approaches for DGE analysis using open access human cancer data on Cavatica: **(a)** using a public workflow app and **(b)** running code from an analysis script on an instance with RStudio computational environment.